BladesOfBaconIV/AoC2019/README.md

 # AoC2019
-My solutions to the advent of code 2019 problems
+My solutions to the advent of code 2019 problems, using python 3.8